-The YZ250F was an instant hit on its world championship introduction in 2003, dominating the second half of the 125 championship with Stefan Everts and claiming eight from nine races, scooping the manufacturer’s crown.
+Yamaha 250cc four-stroke was an instant hit on its world championship introduction in 2003, dominating the second half of the 125 championship with Stefan Everts and claiming eight from nine races, scooping the manufacturer’s crown.
 In the first year of the MX2 category in 2004 the bike was again gracing the top step of the podium.
-The following campaign Italian Antonio Cairoli obtained a maiden title for the machine on an YZ250F prepared by famed tuner Claudio De Carli.
+The following campaign Italian Antonio Cairoli obtained a maiden title for the machine on an YZ250F.
 He repeated his success in 2007 after finishing runner-up in ’06.

-The YZ250F race-bike was updated for 2009 with a weight drop of 500g and a new lighter swingarm improving handling along with a redesigned rear hub.
-For 2010 the bike was again revised with a brand new engine, styling and centralisation of the chassis.
-For 2011 YRRD (Yamaha Rinaldi Research and Development) embarked on an ambitious new prototype engine project including fuel injection and celebrated a Grand Prix victory and six further podium trophies with Gautier Paulin.
-2013 will see the third generation of that prototype hit the tracks in the hands of Christophe Charlier and the Corsican took full advantage of the material to own two GP motos (in Sweden and Great Britain).
+The YZ250F race-bike was updated for 2009 and for 2010 the bike was again modified with a brand new engine, styling and centralisation of the chassis.
+In 2011 YRRD (Yamaha Rinaldi Research and Development) embarked on an ambitious new prototype engine project including fuel injection and celebrated a Grand Prix victory and six further podium trophies with Gautier Paulin.
+2013 witnessed the third version of that prototype hit the tracks in the hands of Christophe Charlier and the Corsican took full advantage of the material to own two GP motos (in Sweden and Great Britain).

 Teams and racers on circuits across the continent benefit from the acclaimed YRRD race kits with engine upgrades and components designed to allow the YZ250F to operate at the peak of its performance.

 For more details click here

 YRRD connecting rod

 YRRD Piston (Vertex)

 Ignition cover (Magnesium)

 Innteck seals and bush